Terms and Conditions of Service

 These terms and conditions of service constitute a legally binding contract between the ‘Company’ and the ‘Customer.”
 In the event the Company renders services and issues a document containing Terms and Conditions governing such services, the terms and Conditions set forth in such other document(s) shall govern those services.

-buyers and/or sellers, shipper’s agents, insures and underwriters, break-bulk agents, consignees, etc. It is the responsibility of the Customer to provide notice and copy(s) of these terms and conditions of service to all such agents or representatives;
+buyers and/or sellers, shipper’s agents, insurers and underwriters, break-bulk agents, consignees, etc. It is the responsibility of the Customer to provide notice and copy(s) of these terms and conditions of service to all such agents or representatives;

-(c) ‘Collateral” shall mean any and all personal (movable) property of Customer now or hereafter acquired coming into the Company’s actual or constructive possession, control or ownership, tangible and intangible and wherever situated, including, without limitation, equipment, inventory and cash deposits, as well as all products and proceeds derived from such property;
+(c) ‘Collateral” shall mean any and all personal (movable) property of Customer now or hereafter acquired coming into the Company’s actual or constructive possession, control or ownership, tangible and intangible and wherever situated, including, without limitation, equipment, inventory, and cash deposits, as well as all products and proceeds derived from such property;

 (d) “Documentation” shall mean all information received directly or indirectly from Customer, whether in paper or electronic form;